strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.5.4 =
+* Added a gateway check to preheaders/checkout.php.
+Mischivous users used to be able to bypass payment by passing &gateway=check or something similar to the checkout page.
+PMPro would then use the check gateway to checkout.
+Now only the active gateway option in the payments settings or gateways added via the new pmpro_valid_gateways filter (1 parameter is the array of gateways, add/edit the gateways and return the array).
+It is important that all PMPro users upgrade to keep mischivious users from accessing your site for free.
+Any site currently enabling multiple gateway options will need to add code to set the valid gateways.
+More info here: http://www.paidmembershipspro.com/2012/06/offering-multiple-gateway-options-at-checkout/
+* Fixed bug where level restrictions would be deleted if a page were updated via quick edit.
+* Added if(!class_exists("Stripe")) to the Stripe class definition.
+This should help with some conflicts if other plugins have their own Stripe library.
+(Going to udate the Stripe library in the next version and work on supporting new Stripe functionality.)
+* Fixed a bug where copying a level didn't properly set recurring billing settings.
+(Thanks, AtheistsUnited)
+* Fixed some typos.
+(Thanks, AtheistsUnited)
+* Fixed some warnings.

+= 1.5.3.1 =
+* Fixed bug in expiration warning cron query.
+(Backported to 1.5.3)

 = 1.5.3 =
 * Added PayPal Standard Gateway
 * Added code to support using Stripe with the minimal billing fields.
 Use add_filter("pmpro_stripe_lite", "__return_true"); to enable this